 Walk me through your portfolio.
 Which pieces are you most proud of, and why?

 Well, I am a cinematographer/ Photographer and I also try to write.
 I am currently more active in Nonfiction Genre.
 I have been shooting digital films for Brands like Mercedes, Ducati, Santoor, HUL, Renault, are the few names.
 I have been working on a documentary which is on the subject of Human Migration.
 Another Documentary is under post production.
 When I get time from all that, I travel and shoot for my own Travel Series called ‘I walk the Earth’.
-I have traveled a lot in India, Europe and Bhutan for that.
+I have travelled a lot in India, Europe and Bhutan for that.
 I have also been working on my Poetry Collection, which I hope to get Published someday.
 And then there is Photography.
-Well, that’s one thing that never goes out of the picture, if I am on a set, traveling, or just going out for a walk, I am always clicking.
+Well, that’s one thing that never goes out of the picture, if I am on a set, travelling, or just going out for a walk, I am always clicking.

 Is there anyone from Pakistan who has inspired you personally?

 Yeah, a lot of them actually.
 Especially the literature and music from Pakistan.
 Saadat Hasan Manto, Jon Elia, Faiz Ahmed Faiz, Ahmad Faraz, Qatell shifai, Nusrat Fateh Ali Khan are the few names.